Updated March 18, 2021

 (Most Improved dog of 2008

 Fennic bit his dog walker in the face.
 As a result, he was facing euthanasia as a ""dangerous dog."
 He and his mom met with Marie and her team in early April.
 Mom learned how to understand and best implement boundaries.
 Fennic learned how to meet and interact nicely with people and animals (including a "little" lesson with Moira).
 He even learned to accept "kisses" from Miss Marie.
 After three private sessions, Fennic came to Reactive Dog class and met lots of new doggy friends.
 He is eager to attend Canine Socialization Class and meet lots of new human friends next.
 Fennic still has some work to do, but he no longer facing euthanasia.
-He hopes to be around to a very old age and helping others dogs through the alumni program.
+He hopes to be around to a very old age and help others dogs through the alumni program.

 Spike and Diesel